Irony – Definition, Meaning And Examples

 The example above illustrates open-ended questions that can help in guiding the discussion.
 In addition, these questions encourage the opponent to employ critical thinking and reevaluate their viewpoint on their own, possibly, acknowledging any gaps in their argument.

-Negative irony acts as the counterpart of humourous or neutral irony.
-Its purpose lies in conveying critique, contempt, or a negative connotation through arguments that express the contrary to what is actually nastyt.
-This form of irony is often found in litreature, everyday dialogueue, or rhetoric, referring to contradictions or errors in a topic.
+Negative irony acts as the counterpart of humorous or neutral irony.
+Its purpose lies in conveying critique, contempt, or a negative connotation through arguments that express the contrary to what is actually meant.
+This form of irony is often found in literature, everyday dialogue, or rhetoric, referring to contradictions or errors in a topic.
 Negative irony can be used in several ways:

 1. Provide a clear context: